r0o0/TIL/Javascript/basics_n_comments.md

 /* for multi-line comments
  * use this type of  comment syntax
  */
- /* but no /* double multi-line comment syntax though, */ it won't work */
+ /* but no /* double multi-line comment syntax though, */ it doesn't work */
 ```